 Patios and indoor-outdoor dining areas present more concerns because pumping air conditioning into the open air isn’t financially feasible or environmentally friendly.
-Many restaurants, such as a Mellow Mushroom in Atlanta, Georgia, use a Big Ass Fan by Big Ass Solutions to cool its entire patio.
+Many restaurants, such as a Mellow Mushroom in Atlanta, Georgia, use a Big Ass Fan by Big Ass Fans to cool its entire patio.

 While fans are a no-brainer for alfresco dining, they can also eliminate the need for costly, disruptive A/C upgrades inside.
 For example, at Gas Monkey Bar N’ Grill in Dallas, the air conditioner couldn’t keep up with the brutal Texas heat.
 Co-owner Alex Mendonsa considered increasing the A/C tonnage, but found an effective alternative with several Big Ass Fans and a couple other common-sense steps.

 “We installed the fans, tinted the windows and closed up some areas of the ceiling that were open to the roof,” Mendonsa said.
 “The result is a much more comfortable restaurant.
 The fans push cool air to every corner.”

 Selecting fans for a restaurant is a tougher process than selecting ones for a home, as they will be scrutinized by employees, guests and health inspectors alike.
 Restaurant fans should have the following qualities:

 Silence: The only sound coming from a ceiling fan should be a wisp of air movement, and only on the highest speed settings at that.